Local systems in diffeology: A local system for an adjunction space in and

-(2) If $X_1=X_0=X_2$ and the maps between them are the identity map, then the spectral sequence in Theorem \ref{thm:SS} is nothing but a simplicial version of the Leary--Serre spectral sequence with local coefficients converging to $H^*(A(X_1))$; see also \cite[Theorem 5.4]{K2020}. \end{rem}
+(2) If $X_1=X_0=X_2$ and the maps between them are the identity map, then the spectral sequence in Theorem \ref{thm:SS} is nothing but a simplicial version of the Leray--Serre spectral sequence with local coefficients converging to $H^*(A(X_1))$; see also \cite[Theorem 5.4]{K2020} for the spectral sequence of a fibration in $\mathsf{Diff}$ in the sense of Christensen and Wu \cite{C-W}. \end{rem}

 Before proving Theorem \ref{thm:SS}, we give a toy example to which the spectral sequence is applicable.

 \begin{ex} Let $ \xymatrix@C15pt@R15pt{ M & \ar[l]_-i N \ar[r]^f & P } $ be smooth maps between connected diffeological spaces.
 These maps give rise to maps $ \xymatrix@C15pt@R15pt{S^D(M) & S^D(N) \ar[l]_-{i_*} \ar[r]^-{f_*} & S^D(P)} $ in $\mathsf{Set}^{\Delta^{\text{op}}}$.
 By considering the Moore--Postnikov tower for each singular simplex, we have a commutative diagram